• Home

 And yes—many dogs eventually learn that humans find this behavior irresistibly cute.

-If you'd like a deeper explanation of this behavior and practical ways to stop it, read our article: Why Do Dogs Tilt Their Heads?
+If you'd like a deeper explanation of this behavior, read our article: Why Do Dogs Tilt Their Heads?
 What That Cute Behavior Really Means

 Why Do Dogs Dig?